Operdies/gwatch/README.md

 # gwatch
-GO commandline utility for running a command when an event occurs, with support for simple replacements.
+CLI utility for running a command when an event occurs.
-Any number of positional directories can be specified, and they are recursively watched.
+Any number of files and directories can be specified, and they are recursively watched.

+This utility is made possible by the excellent [fsnotify](https://github.com/fsnotify/fsnotify)

 ## Example Usage:
 ```bash